rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 https://<Your Org>.crm.dynamics.com/main.aspx?appid=82853804-d2b3-4536-ba75-f49ccca681eapagetype=entitylist&etn=contact
 ``

-Recently when creating a new App in the maker portal I saw that
+Recently when creating a new App in the maker portal I saw the app creation screen now includes a Unified Interface URL which populates when you set the name of the app.
+The format of the url looks like this.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzNDg3MjEyOSwtODQzNzk5NDcyXX0=
+eyJoaXN0b3J5IjpbMTkyNjA2NjYxOSwtNjM0ODcyMTI5LC04ND
+M3OTk0NzJdfQ==
 -->